Luke-Sherwin-mke/Cyclistic/README.md

 Visualizations:

-(See wiki for step by step, visuals and other links)
+(See wiki for visuals, step by step process and other links)

 The following data was found: